superadministration/superadministration.github.io/v0.20.0/tutorial/customizing_the_primary_view.md

 ### Forms with nested attributes

 Let's make it so that we can edit order lines from within the order.
-These should look pretty similar to

 ```ruby
 def form_schema